Berkshire operating profit rises, buys back more stock

-Warren Buffett's Berkshire Hathaway Inc (BRKa.N) on Saturday said first-quarter operating profit rose 20%, and that it extended its recent aggressive stock repurchases by buying back $6.6 billion of its own stock.
+May 1 (Reuters) - Warren Buffett’s Berkshire Hathaway Inc on Saturday said first-quarter operating profit rose 20%, and that it extended its recent aggressive stock repurchases by buying back $6.6 billion of its own stock.

 Operating profit increased to $7.02 billion, from $5.87 billion a year earlier.